egorrazzhivin/algorithms/data structures/README.md

-my realization of data structures algorithms
+my realization of different data structures and algorithms